 The monitoring archaeologist stood in close proximity to construction equipment in order to view subsurface deposits as they are exposed and was in close communication with equipment operators to ensure adequate opportunity for observation and documentation.
 Archaeological monitoring sought to identify potential buried surfaces, anthropogenic sediments, and archaeological features such as shell middens, hearths, or artifact-bearing strata.
-The monitoring archaeologist inspected project excavations and the recovered sediments for indications of such archaeological resources.
+The monitoring archaeological resources.
 The archaeologist was provided the opportunity to screen excavated sediments and matrix samples when it was judged useful to the identification process.
 It was not expected that any modern fill (e.g., imported culturally-sterile fill) or glacial sediments would be included in screening procedures.
 If cultural materials were observed in spoils piles, it was expected that these would be removed for examination and that the opportunity to screen spoil sediments would be available.
 Tested locations were photographed and recorded using a handheld GPS unit.